Jayachandra777/crowdsourced-funding-dapp/README.md

 10. Configure tailwind for your frontend.
 You can do this by following the instructions here: https://tailwindcss.com/docs/guides/create-react-app

 That's it!
 You have successfully set up the development environment for your train ticket booking dapp.
-In the next page, we will start writing the smart contracts for the dapp logic and data.
-Stay tuned! 😊

-Okay, here is the second page of the tutorial:

 # Writing the smart contracts

 In this page, we will write the smart contracts for the train ticket booking dapp.
 We will use Solidity as the programming language and Remix IDE as the development tool.
 We will also use hardhat for testing and deploying our contracts.